wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: WP 3.8, missing avatar in responsive mode when small avatar hidden from Toolbar in plugin settings
 * Bugfix: style secondary submenus to use their parent's background color even when using WP default value
 * Bugfix: WPMS, update subsites in all cases as needed, and update style upon new site creation
-* Bugfix: in RTL, list roles and sites in descending order from R to L
+* Bugfix: in RTL, list roles and sites' tabs in descending order from R to L
 * Bugfix: get rid of PHP notices due to WPST searching for WPS paths when WPS not activated
 * Bugfix: WPMS, network menus no longer clash with site menus
 * Bugfix: WP 3.8, WP Search icon had stopped folding / unfolding when on the left side of Toolbar